-Inside and Outside Perspectives on Legitimacy: The Implications of Incentive-Incompatibility
+Inside and Outside Perspectives on Legitimacy: A Theory of the Noble Lie

-This paper discusses the implications of the impossibility of constructing totally incentive-compatible institutions, whether organizationally or politically.
+The impossibility of constructing totally incentive-compatible institutions, whether organizationally or politically, implies the necessity of something like what has traditionally been called a “noble lie”.
 Specifically, drawing on the theory of cooperation, the paper argues that viable social organization requires a systematic divergence between subjective preferences and the objective fitness landscape.
 This implies the existence of irreducible and irreconcilable “inside” and “outside” perspectives on social institutions; that is, between foundationalist and functionalist approaches, both of which have a long pedigree in political economy.
 The conflict between the two, and the practical impossibility of dispensing with either, poses a challenge for an ethical institutional economics.

 Keywords: Game Theory, Cooperation, Institutions